Nicole F. Steinmetz, Ph.D.

 Dr. Steinmetz trained at The Scripps Research Institute, La Jolla, CA where she was a NIH K99/R00 awardee and AHA post-doctoral fellow (2007-2010); she obtained her PhD in Bionanotechnology from the University of East Anglia where she prepared her dissertation as a Marie Curie Early Stage Training Fellow at the John Innes Centre, Norwich, UK (2004-2007).
 Her early training was at the RWTH-Aachen University in Germany, where she obtained her Diploma (Masters) in Molecular Biotechnology (2001-2004) after completing her pre-Diploma from the Ruhr University Bochum, Germany (1998-2001).

-At UC San Diego; Dr. Steinmetz serves as the Founding Director of the nanoIE Center.
-Dr. Steinmetz also is a Co-PI of the UC San Diego MRSEC; in the MRSEC she serves as the Co-Lead together with Dr. Pokorski for IRG2 focused on Living Materials.
-Dr. Steinmetz is a standing member of the NIH Nanotechnology study section.
-She serves on the Editorial Board of Wiley Interdisciplinary Reviews (WIREs) on Nanomedicine and Nanobiotechnology; she serves on the Advisory Editorial Board for the ACS journal Molecular Pharmaceutics and RSC Journal of Materials Chemistry B. Dr. Steinmetz has chaired symposia at American Chemical Society, Materials Research Society, and Foundations of Nanosciences; and she served as Chair of the Gordon Conference of Physical Virology (2015).
+At UC San Diego; Dr. Steinmetz serves as the Founding Director of the Center for Nano-ImmunoEngineering and Co-Director of the Center for Engineering in Cancer.
+Dr. Steinmetz also is a Co-PI of UC San Diego's NSF-funded Materials Research Science and Engineering Center (MRSEC); and in the MRSEC she serves as the Co-Lead for IRG2 focused on Living Materials.
+Dr. Steinmetz serves on review panels for NIH, NSF, and CDMRP and she was a standing member of the NIH Nanotechnology study section.
+She served on the Editorial Board of Wiley Interdisciplinary Reviews (WIREs) on Nanomedicine and Nanobiotechnology; she and currently serves on the Advisory Editorial Board for ACS Nano, Molecular Pharmaceutics, Journal of Materials Chemistry B, Materials Advances and Advanced Therapeutics.
+Dr. Steinmetz has chaired symposia at American Chemical Society, Materials Research Society, and Foundations of Nanosciences; and she served as Chair of the Gordon Conference of Physical Virology (2015).

 - 2019 recognized by National Nanotechnology Initiative (NNI) during Women's History Month | https://www.nano.gov/womens-history-month